SquishyStrawberry/python-voat-api-wrapper/README.md

-#python-voat
+# python-voat
-A few bindings for Voat's Closed Beta API.
+Bindings for Voat's API.

-To install, run 'python3 setup.py install', and voila!
-(To be expanded once this hits alpha)
+# A Warning

+Please remember that this is in alpha.
+Everything about these bindings may change.
+Return types, method locations, class names...